DocuWare/Intellix/doc/installation_en.md

 `Run-Setup-With-Own-SqlServer-Example.ps1` provided.
 You can modify the scripts and use them to run the setup and start the service when the setup is finished.

-These scripts use a password generator to generate passwords for the Web UI and the database user.
+In order to get strong passwords, these scripts use a password generator to generate passwords for the Web UI and the database user.
 If you do not like to generate random passwords, just modify the examples depending on your need.

 Simple Intelligent Indexing installation with Intelligent Indexing license file: